- English »

 The regression had such a profound effect on Captain Snow that he became obsessed with trying to determine whether it was authentic.
 Captain Snow himself still did not believe in reincarnation and operated under the assumption that he had learned about the portrait painter in the past, through a book, in school or at a museum, and that the regression experience represented a forgotten memory that had surfaced.

-Captain Snow Investigates the Painter of the Hunchback Woman
+Police Captain Robert Snow Investigates a Past Lifetime as the Painter of the Hunchback Woman Portrait

 Snow investigated the regression experience as he would a police case.
 He methodically examined art books, visited art galleries and contacted art dealers, searching for the portrait of the hunchback woman he had seen in the regression, or to find some other clue.
 Captain Snow was unable, though, to identify any historical artist consistent with the regression persona.